grafov/go-playground/README.md

 * `Ctl-Return` for compile and run your code
 * `M-x go-playground-rm` for removing the current snippet (with its directory and all files) after you done with it

 Mode not offers default bindings except `Ctl-Return`.
-Just left it for you.
+Just left the space for you.

+For easy running the template declares `main` package with defined `main()` function.
+Each snippet saved to its own directory (named by timestamp by default).
+Remember `go-playground` runs the compiler as `go run *.go` so any sources from the snippet directory will be included.

 ## Similar projects